Amulek1416/serial_handler/README.md

 ### Arduino Test Code

-This is can be used to test the library to ensure that the correct data is being sent and received on an arduino
+This code can be used to test the library to ensure that the correct data is being sent and received

 ```cpp